- What is MATH Matters?

 - Should students attend MATH Matters if they have strong math grades?

-MATH Matters is specifically designed for students who have been away from the classroom for a period of time or for those who are not confident in their math skills.
-Students who achieved high scores in high school Advanced Functions or Calculus do not need to attend.
+MATH Matters is specifically designed for students who have been away from math courses for a year or more, or for those who are not confident in their math skills prior to starting university.

 The pace of MATH Matters will be determined by the strengths and weaknesses of the entire class, and high achieving students run the risk of being under-challenged at some points during the week.
 Attendees who already have strong math skills may be asked to play an active role in leading their peers, which requires them to fully understand the material before helping others.

-If you are unsure, take a look at lecture content on MATH4U in early August and try out some of the exercises.
-If you have trouble, consider registering for MATH Matters by August 19th.
+If you are unsure, take a look at lecture content on MATH4U in early August and try out some of the exercises, and the self diagnostic test.
+If you have trouble, consider registering for MATH Matters by August 17th.

 - When is MATH Matters offered?